SUNDAY CLASSIC GTC: ANDREA SCHROEDER – Ghosts of Berlin [Where The Wild Oceans End, LP]

 Andrea continued about how the video origins, “A friend of ours, Iulian Morar (who soon makes the live album and concert film for our concert evening where also Mick Harvey and his band will play in Bucharest), was often at our concerts and when we were planning a video for Ghosts Of Berlin he told me that he always saw the images of “Berlin, die Sinfonie der Großstadt” in his head while listening to us playing the song.
 I took a look at the movie and was extremely touched and impressed, amazing pictures which fit perfectly, and wherever you lay the music, it always tells a different hidden story.

 “And also the rhythm of the cutting was like made for that song.
 I researched the net and found the “Bundesarchiv”, who have German films restored, they gave me the contact of Eva Riehl, the daughter of the filmmaker Walther Ruttmann.
-I sent her the song and my wish to ask for permission and the license to be able to use it and were very lucky that she liked the idea.
+I sent her the song and my wish to ask for permission and the license to be able to use it and was very lucky that she liked the idea.
 So we were able to cut the video and use those amazing scenes.”

 [ 9.
 February 2014 ]